algorandfoundation/algokit-utils-ts/docs/v7-migration.md

 - `fundAppAccount` no longer takes an `AlgoAmount` directly - it always expects the params object (more consistent with)
 - `compile` is replaced with static methods on `AppClient` and `getABIMethodParams` is deprecated in favour of `getABIMethod`, which now returns the params _and_ the `ABIMethod`
 - All of the methods that return or execute a transaction (`update`, `call`, `optIn`, etc.) are now exposed in an interface similar to the one in [`AlgorandClient`](./capabilities/algorand-client.md#creating-and-issuing-transactions), namely (where `{callType}` is one of: `update` / `delete` / `optIn` / `closeOut` / `clearState` / `call`):
-  - `appClient.transactions.{callType}` to get a transaction for an ABI method call
+  - `appClient.createTransaction.{callType}` to get a transaction for an ABI method call
   - `appClient.send.{callType}` to sign and send a transaction for an ABI method call
   - `appClient.params.{callType}` to get a [params object](./capabilities/algorand-client.md#transaction-parameters) for an ABI method call
-  - `appClient.transactions.bare.{callType}` to get a transaction for a bare app call
+  - `appClient.createTransaction.bare.{callType}` to get a transaction for a bare app call
   - `appClient.send.bare.{callType}` to sign and send a transaction for a bare app call
   - `appClient.params.bare.{callType}` to get a [params object](./capabilities/algorand-client.md#transaction-parameters) for a bare app call
 - The `resolveBy` functionality has disappeared in favour of [much simpler entrypoints within `algorand.client`](./capabilities/app-client.md#appclient)